matthew-robertson/Useful_things/I Learned Something Today/Vim.md

 1. In command mode, `!` indicates the start of an external command.
 It will pop you out into the terminal to see the result of running it.
 Handy stuff for all the searching you do.
 1. `gf` will open the file path you have selected apparently, and `gx` will open a link in a browser?
 At least, it's supposed to.
 1. The `n` flag on the substitute command will tell you how many occurences of a given pattern are in a buffer. ex: `:%s/pattern//gn`
+1. Want to search for something you've yanked/got in a buffer? `/ctrl+r{buffer}` will do the job.
+This was super useful for building macros when translating countries.
+1. `:reg` will list all the named buffers, and what they contain.
+1. `q{a-z}` will record to the chosen buffer. `@{a-z}` will execute the selected buffer as a macro.
+You can execute macros in other macros, so it's useful to build things up in pieces.